Aspen-Discovery/developer-handbook/developer-guidelines.md

 Where new developments require the processing and / or storage of Personal Data, there are a few steps developers should take to ensure GDPR compliance:

 * Consider whether the personal data needs to be stored in Aspen or whether it can be stored in the LMS.
 * Consider how long this data needs to be stored and update the DatabaseCleanUp.java script to ensure the personal data is removed or anonymized at the earliest opportunity.

+## Managing Issue Assignment
+* Don't reassign issues without the consent of the current assignee
+* If no response is made in a reasonable time frame ( 1 week for non-critical issues, 48 hours for critical issues ), issues may be reassigned without consent

 ## Releaseing